Azure-Samples/azure-ai-content-understanding-with-fabric/README.md

 ### Import and Configure the Content Understanding Field Extraction Notebook

-1. Download the Notebook from GitHub onto your computer.
+1. [Download the Field Extraction Notebook](Field%20Extraction%20Template%20Notebook.ipynb) onto your computer.
 Go to your Fabric Workspace and click on “Import” near the top left and select Notebook.
 2. Open the Notebook once it is imported.
 Inside the Notebook, follow instructions to enter your credentials:
    - Azure AI Services Resource Endpoint
    - Azure AI Services Resource Key